zkWildfire/PyShell/docs/develop/roadmap.md

 `MultiSshBackend` that allows the same commands to be run on multiple remote machines at the same time.

-* Async commands

-Currently, PyShell commands are synchronous.
-This means that a command will not return until it has completed execution.
-This is fine for most commands, but having support for asynchronous commands would be useful for long-running commands that could be run in parallel with other commands.

 * Per-invocation overrides

 With PyShell's split between when a command is defined and when it is invoked,